fabulous-dev/Fabulous/docs/content/en/docs/architecture/goals-of-v2.md

 ```

-**Release target**: December 2021 (include v2 architecture and XF 5.0 support)
+**Release target**: Early April 2022 (include v2 architecture and XF 5.0 support)

 ## Migration path from version 1

 When v2 and the new DSL will be validated by early adopters, we will need to work on a migration path for users that developped their apps with Fabulous v1.
-Ideally, there should be the least amount of breaking changes possible since it's mostly internal stuffs that will change.

 To permit this, here's what we will be done:

+- Check if a new `ViewElement` can be added to v1 that would host a v2 runner to enable progressive migration
+- Write documentation:
-- Make the old DSL work with v2
+  - What are the differences between v1 and v2
+  - What are the available features
-  - This will allow (ideally) seamless transition from v1 to v2
+  - How to migrate from v1 to v2
-- Make Fabulous.XamarinForms.Generator outputs both the new DSL and old DSL for Xamarin.Forms 5.0
-- Release everything related to the migration (old DSL) in a compatibility package instead of directly in Fabulous.XamarinForms
+  - Add most common migration examples (`StackLayout(orientation = vertical, children = [ (...) ])` to `VStack() { (...) }`, etc.)

-**Release target**: February 2022
+**Release target**: May 2022

 ## Components